fcamel/gj/README.md

 $ gj PATTERN            # Find out PATTERN
 ```

-Then follow the instructions of output.
+Then follow the instructions in terminal.

+If you don't use [Vim] as your main editor, please set the environment variable `EDITOR` to your favorite editor.
+However, currently only [Vim] supports "jump to the line" and "highlight the searched pattern" when opening
+the file.

 ### Vim Plugin ###